 Most DPC advocates confess the reality that DPC is more expensive, then seek to justify it in one way or another.
 I can not explain why Brekke insists that insurance inevitably adds over fifty percent to costs.
 Her four part series shows no such thing.

-Moreover, Brekke’s series has a blind spot.
+Moreover, Brekke’s series has an immense blind spot.
 She made no effort to address whether there are any ways in which “Paying for Primary Care” under the traditional insurance model might, even while increasing some cost components of primary care relative to direct pay, might reduce other components.
 To address whether there are positive financial “features” of the insurance model that make Paying for Primary Care easier and financial “bugs” of direct pay that make Paying for Primary Care more expensive, Brekke’s Paying for Primary Care needed a Part 5, and a open mind.